abrunhosa16/Distributed-Systems/README.md

 - **Token Ring:** Ensure that all peers in the ring are started before injecting the token.
 - **Anti-Entropy Gossip:** Peers can dynamically join the network by connecting to at least one existing peer.
 - **Totally Ordered Multicast:** All peers must be aware of the full set of participants in the system.
+- **Shutdown Process:**
+    - To stop a peer gracefully token ring and totally ordered multicast, use Ctrl+C in the terminal where the peer is running.
+    - In anti-entropy gossip Ctrl+C will just close the peer that sent signal.

 ---